guildai/guild.ai/pages/docs/intro.md

 ./fashion:train  Train classifier from scratch.
 ```

-You can also view help for the project using the [](cmd:help) command:
+You can view help for the project using the [](cmd:help) command:

 ``` command
 guild help
 ```

 Guild automatically generates help from the Guild file.
 This
-information is useful for effectively working with the project,
+information is useful for working with the project, especially as it
-especially as it evolves and becomes more complex.
+becomes more complex over time.

-Now that we've defined our train operation, let's run it:
+Next, run the operation:

 ``` command
 guild run train